 Properties of Calcium Carbide – CaC2

 |Melting Point||2160 0C|

 - It is used in the production of calcium hydroxide and acetylene.

 - It is used in the production of polyvinyl chloride as acetylene the derivative of calcium carbide can be used as a raw material for the production of PVC.

 - It is used to produce calcium cyanamide.

-- It is used in the removal of sulfur from iron.
-The removal of sulfur from any material is called desulfurization.
+- It is used in the removal of sulphur from iron.
+The removal of sulphur from any material is called desulphurization.

 - It is used in lamps such as carbide lamps.
 In the early days, it was used as headlights of automobiles.